Point Pleasant Beach Boardwalk and Jenkinson’s: A Family-Friendly Beach Day

 Catch some rays at Jenkinson’s Beach off of the Point Pleasant Beach Boardwalk

 First, get your bearings—the Point Pleasant Beach boardwalk and shoreline extend from the Manasquan Inlet to the north (a great place to watch the boats come in) and New Jersey Avenue to the south.
-While the off-season is free, Jenkinson’s Beach requires a daily beach badge or a half or full season badge starting at the end of May.
-Yet, unlike other shore beaches, there are excellent facilities at Jenks, letting you rent beach chairs, beach umbrellas, and lounge chairs without lugging them from home.
+The off-season is free to stake a spot in the sand but come Memorial Day, Jenkinson’s Beach requires a daily beach badge or a half or full-season badge.
+Unlike other shore beaches, Jenks has excellent facilities, letting you rent beach chairs, beach umbrellas, and lounge chairs without lugging them from home.
 And good news for the daytrippers that want to stay all day and night—there are two bathhouses to rinse off, use the restroom, and change, including the Pavilion Bathhouse (available on weekdays and weekends) and the Jenkinson’s South Bath House.
-During the season, Jenkinson’s Boardwalk hosts several kid-friendly activities on weekends like kiddie shows, movies on the beach, and fireworks—make sure to check their website for details.
+During the season, Jenkinson’s Boardwalk hosts several kid-friendly activities on weekends, like kiddie shows, movies on the beach, fireworks, and posts info on their website and social media pages.

 Sittin’ pretty on the Point Pleasant Beach Boardwalk.